nambakkam/CustomQtGraph/README.md

 # RandomCustomGraph

-RandomCustomGraph is a Qt application developed in C++ and QML that reads values over the UDP protocol and plots them on a custom graph using QQuickPaintedItem along with QPainter.
+RandomCustomGraph is a Qt application developed in C++ and QML that reads values over the TCP-IP protocol and plots them on a custom graph using QQuickPaintedItem along with QPainter.
 The project is designed to run on both Windows and Ubuntu platforms.

 ## Table of Contents